covemountainsoftware/basicActiveObjectDemo/README.md

-# Active Object and State Machine Unit Testing Demo
+# Basic Active Object Demo
-C and C++ project demonstrating active object and state machine unit testing, using CppUTest.
+C (and behind the scenes C++) project demonstrating a basic C module using the active object pattern.

 This project was created to provide an example code base supporting the following post:

-https://covemountainsoftware.com/2020/04/17/unit-testing-active-objects-and-state-machines/
+TODO:

+The following post provided the origin for this repository. https://covemountainsoftware.com/2020/04/17/unit-testing-active-objects-and-state-machines/

 ## Platform
 This project and associated code were developed and tested in Ubuntu 16.04 using CLion 2020.1.
-Recently confirmed in OSX 10.14.6, again using CLion 2020.1.
+Recently confirmed in OSX 10.15.7 , again using CLion 2020.1.

 The project requires an installation of CppUTest version 3.8.

 ## Build Targets
 ### HwLockCtrlServiceTests
-The primary focus should be the "HwLockCtrlServiceTests" build target and associated code.
-See the folder "services/hwLockCtrlService" and associated code and tests.

-### cmsActiveObjectTests
-Secondary focus may be given to this target and associated code.
-These classes create the foundation needed for the primary code/focus.

-### cmsFlatStateMachineTests
-Secondary focus may be given to this target and associated code.
-This trivial flat state machine class create the foundation for this project's demonstration active object class.
+Project demonstrating my approach to unit test an event driven active object.

 ### demoPcApp
 This target is a trivial terminal demo app showing the target service in action "for real."

 ## References and Inspiration
+* [0] The blog post for this code:
 * [1] Sutter, Herb.
 Prefer Using Active Objects Instead of Naked Threads.
 Dr. Dobbs, June 2010. https://www.drdobbs.com/parallel/prefer-using-active-objects-instead-of-n/225700095
 * [2] Grenning, James.
 Test Driven Development for Embedded C. https://amzn.to/2YbANIG
 * [3] Samek, Miro.
 Practical UML Statecharts in C/C++: Event-Driven Programming for Embedded Systems. https://amzn.to/3eXdhoz